LinkedIn Strategy

 The Foundation: Your Profile

-Your About section should answer three questions:
+Your About section should answer three questions in order:

 1. Who do you help?